Monday, October 28, 2024

 I have a few takeaways from the article…

-1) Our defense is good, recognizes what our offense is doing in practice, and can stop most plays from being executed successfully, 2) Our defense may not be as badass against opposing offenses since our D does not know what the opp is going to do, and 3) Our offense, though full of playmakers, is still miles away from being a top offense.
-Once they’re able to consistently beat our defense, then we’ve got a scary team!
+1) Our defense is good because it can recognize what our offense is doing in practice, and can stop most plays from being executed successfully, 2) Our defense may not be as badass against opposing offenses since our D does not know what the opp is going to do, and 3) Our offense, though full of playmakers, is still miles away from being a top offense.
+Once they’re able to consistently beat our Top 10 defense, then we’ve got a scary team!

 Fair assessment?